Best Cities to Move to in Spain

 Barcelona

-In the annual Expat Insider Survey by Internations, Barcelona was one of top 10 cities for expats to live in 2019.
-In Mercer’s annual quality of living rankings, Barcelona placed in the top 50 globally, but was the top-ranking city in Spain, ahead of Madrid.
+InterNations record that Barcelona was ranked as 7th overall for quality of life, with the city swapping with Madrid, which had historically had a lower quality of life ranking.
 Whether Barcelona is better than Madrid or Madrid better than Barcelona has been a long-standing question!
 Many may prefer Barcelona over Madrid for being closer to the Mediterranean beaches that Spain is famous for.
 From beaches, to mountains, to everything in between, you are certainly spoilt in terms of natural surroundings in Barcelona.
 You are also spoiled with the stunning architecture in Barcelona that people travel far and wide to see, but you could have landmarks like La Sagrada Familia, Casa Batllo, Santa Maria Del Mar and many more just a stone’s throw away from you.

 Bringing even more character and culture to Barcelona is the large international community.
 With the city being a top destination for expats and tourists, there is a very welcoming and diverse culture.
-However, some may see its popularity as a con, because it means that the city can become too overcrowded and overflowing tourism means that prices jump up.
-It has been reported that Barcelona has had the highest rental increases in Spain over the past five years.
-However, you can choose from a range of different neighbourhoods in Barcelona to suit your budget and your lifestyle.
+You can choose from a range of different neighbourhoods in Barcelona to suit your budget and your lifestyle.
 An example of a neighbourhood in Barcelona’s city centre is Barrio Gotico, otherwise known as the charming gothic quarter.
 As Barcelona’s oldest district, you will fall in love with its winding medieval streets where there are bars and Catalan restaurants full of historic charm.
 Gracia is another neighbourhood that isn’t as busy and is suited to all tastes.
 To live further away from the hustle and bustle of the city and closer to the beach, a neighbourhood like Barceloneta might be more up your street.

 Valencia

 Many say that the biggest advantage to living in Valencia is that it is not too big or too small.
 Having everything that you could want from a big city, but not being as overwhelming or overcrowded as Barcelona and Madrid.
 Also, the weather is not too hot or too dry, with the World Health Organisation claiming that Valencia has the ideal climate.
-Also, Valencia is not too expensive, as a ranking of living costs in Spain by Numbeo showed that it is cheaper to live in Valencia than Barcelona and Madrid.
-You could say that Valencia is the perfect medium!
+Valencia was crowned as the top city by InterNations for quality of life!
+Third in leisure options and travel & transit, making Valenica that perfect medium!

 Whether you are seeking a relaxed pace of life or an active life outdoors, you could enjoy both in Valencia.
 There are beaches, mountains, rivers, small villages, vineyards, medieval fort towns and much more.
 All of which provide the ideal surroundings for hiking, running, cycling and even skiing in the winter months.
 You can also have the choice of living by the beach or closer to the city.
 Ruzafa is an example of a neighbourhood by the city with a lively nightlife scene, as many of the streets are lined with bars and are particularly busy during the famous Fallas Festival held annually in Valencia.
 El Cabanyal is a neighbourhood that is closer to the beach and there is a creative and artsy feel about this area, with many digital nomads choosing it because of the coworking spaces, cafes and hip bars.